wapmorgan/Threadable/README.md

 **Warning about worker re-using!** You can't restart a worker that has been terminated (with `stop()` or `kill()`), you need to create new worker and start it with `start()`.

 ### Shortcut for simple tasks
-You can call to a shortcut `Worker::doInBackround(array $payloads, $payloadWorkingCallback, $payloadFinishedCallback)` to provide some interface for user when real works is in background.
+You can call to a shortcut `BackgroundWork::doInBackround(Worker $worker, array $payloads, $payloadWorkingCallback, $payloadFinishedCallback)` to provide some interface for user when real works is in background.

 Example of downloading files in background and showing progress (file `bin/example_file_downloading_easy`):